pwrdc/TransdecEnvironment/MANUAL_TESTS.md

 - Set mode to *player* and simulation mode to *free swim* in settings.
 - Go back and click *start*.
 - A scene should open.
-- Check if you're inside of the pool, you can see upper water surface and you can recognise that you're under water by camera effects.
+- Check if you're inside of the pool, you can see upper water surface and you can recognize that you're under water by camera effects.
 - Check if following controls work:
 - Basic controls:
 	- `wasd` to move forwards, left, backwards and right